-The leverage ratio was introduced under Regulation EU 575 / 2013 (Article 451) as part of the Basel III reforms to provide a simple, transparent, non-risk-based ratio intended to limit the build-up of leverage in the banking sector.
+The leverage ratio was introduced,) as part of the Basel III reforms, to provide a simple, transparent, non-risk-based ratio intended to limit the build-up of leverage in the banking sector.

 The leverage ratio is calculated as the ratio of Tier 1 capital to the exposure values of assets.
 Assets are disclosed on a gross basis and are not reduced by credit risk mitigation.
 Banks are expected to maintain a minimum leverage ratio of 3%.